cryspen/bertie/PROOFS.md

-# Security and Functional Correctness Proofs for Bertie
+# Security and Functional Correctness Proofs for t13

-The `proofs/` directory holds ProVerif F\* proofs for code compiled by hax from the Bertie Rust implementation of TLS 1.3.
+The `proofs/` directory holds ProVerif F\* proofs for code compiled by hax from the t13 Rust implementation of TLS 1.3.

 ## Correctness Proofs in F\*